WOAS: Programming

 The variety format allows students and community staff to program their personal preference of genre during their respective on-air shows as long as it complies with the "terms-of-broadcast" concerning profanity and other points.
 Some local production of PSAs and promotional materials is also done by the station volunteers.

-WOAS features a complete digital media system including three Compact Disc (CD) players, a Computerized Media Processor (CMP) and input jacks for MP3 or headphone based media devices.
+WOAS features a complete digital media system including three Compact Disc (CD) players, a Computerized Media Processor (CMP) and 3.5-mm headphone connectors input jacks for mobile media devices.
 The only exception to the digital system is a single cassette tape player that is used for select syndicate programs and legacy media.

 Live feed

 The audio feed has been on and off the internet for the past 10 years due to web platform difficulties and lack of resources.
 In early 2014, the WOAS radio station completed implementation of its live internet audio stream.
 The audio stream broadcasts on the public internet in stereo at 128 KBps.
 As of March 2016, the main server has been replaced and it is now feeding the weather station on line (also to Weather Underground), video and audio.